jemaynar/PowerShell1/README.md

 4. Get-DisksBelowThreshold.ps1 - Gets disks below free space threadhold for array of computers.
 I've customized this one to make it my own.
 (Powershell in a Month of Lunches Book)
 5. Get-40xFromLogs.ps1 - Scans .log files and contains logs with status code 40\d.
 6. Operator-Samples.ps1 - Some operators and what they output.
 Mostly code samples mostly.
+7. Move-FilesToBuckets.ps1 - Moves files to indexed buckets if the files in the source exceed a count threshold.